Vounteer Ideas

 Food Drive Volunteers

-Food drives calling for canned goods and other non-perishables for the local food banks and soup kitchens.
-They can be organized through schools, churches or any other community organization.
-Plus, donating non-perishables also provides the opportunity for the donors to volunteer goods without having to volunteer time that they may not have.
+Organize a food drive for canned goods and other non-perishables for your local food banks and soup kitchens.
+They can be organized through schools, churches, or any other community organization.
+Plus, donating non-perishables provide the opportunity for the others in the community to donate goods without having to volunteer time that they may not have.

 Book Drive Volunteers